Heroic Old-School Roleplaying

 Divine Magic

-Divine magic comes from a spellcaster’s connection to one or more gods.
+Divine magic comes from a spellcaster’s connection to one or more divine sources (such as gods, nature, or the elements).

-- Divine spellcasters memorize spells through prayer to their gods.
+- Divine spellcasters cast spells through prayer to their divine source(s).

-- When praying for spells, they may choose any spells in their class’ spell list that they are of high enough level to cast.
+- When praying for spells, they may choose any spells in their class’ spell list.

-- Divine casters must be faithful to the tenets of their alignment, clergy, and religion.
+- Divine casters must be faithful to the tenets of their alignment, clergy, class, and/or religion.

-- If they ever fall out of favor with their deity, penalties may be imposed (ex: -1 to attack, a reduction in spells, or being sent on a perilous quest).
+- If they ever fall out of favor with their divine source, penalties may be imposed (ex: -1 to attack, a reduction in spells, or being sent on a perilous quest).

-- To regain favor, they would need to perform a great deed for their deity (referee’s choice - ex: donating relics or gold, building a temple, converting others to the religion, etc.).
+- To regain favor, they would need to perform a great deed for their divine source (GM’s choice - ex: donating relics or gold, building a temple, converting others to the religion, etc.).

-- Divine casters can cast reversed versions of spells (possibly gaining deity disfavor).
+- Divine casters can cast reversed versions of spells (possibly gaining disfavor from their divine source).

 - Lawful characters: Only use reversed spells in dire circumstances.